-Note if you’re off of target speed for the wind speed, telltale behavior can sometimes be deceiving.
+Note if you’re off of target speed for the speedy wind performance, telltale behavior can sometimes be deceiving.
 Telltales are most informative when they have good air flow.
 Particularly in light air, make sure to get fully up to speed before using telltales to dial in your angle – in other words, avoid being overtrimmed while trying to make things look right if you are slow.

 While telltales are a very important guide in detecting optimal angle, there are times when they are not very effective.

 Swell is another time when telltales can lead you astray.
-You can experience many “velocity” headers and lifts in swell that occur due to apparent wind changes in your rig.
+You can experience many ““velocity” headers and lifts in swell that occur due to apparent wind changes in your rig.
 The swell is affecting the movement of your boat in the water and causing these changes while the true wind could well be remaining in the exact same direction.
 It’s very easy for sailors to get “lost” in these conditions.
 Many make the mistake of steering up and down instead of absorbing these changes.
 This “chasing” has the effect of too much drag.
 You can make small sheeting adjustments instead to keep good flow through the changes.

 In terms of staying on angle more often, this can require an incredible amount of attention and concentration depending on conditions.
 Sailors should be looking at telltales or their luff roughly about 1/3rd of the time they are sailing on average.
 A good time to check them is when you feel something in the boat change, but you should be checking in every few seconds to verify great flow and angle.
-The best sailors probably sail with perfect telltale behavior about 95% of the time.
+The best sailors know the best upwind performance and probably sail with perfect telltale behavior about 95% of the time.
 Set up a camera on board and see how you do, or ask your coach to film you and try to quantify this once you know where you should be.

 Hopefully this information can help you stay on a better angle more often and have more angle awareness on the water.
-Experiment on your own or let us help you dial in your upwind angles at one of our All-Inclusive Sailing Clinics this winter!
+Experiment on your own or let us help you dial in your upwind performance at one of our All-Inclusive Sailing Clinics this winter!
 See you on the water.